Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 Extrema_ExtPC& TheExtrema = Projector.Extrema();
 ~~~~~

-@subsubsection occt_modalg_2_12_6 Projection of a Point on a Surface
+@subsubsection occt_modalg_2_6_3 Projection of a Point on a Surface

-*GeomAPI_ProjectPointOnSurf* class allows calculation of all normals  projected from a point from *gp_Pnt* onto a geometric surface from Geom_Surface.
+The class *GeomAPI_ProjectPointOnSurf*  allows calculation of all normals  projected from a point from *gp_Pnt* onto a geometric surface from *Geom_Surface*.

 @image html /user_guides/modeling_algos/images/modeling_algos_image021.png  "Projection of normals from a point to a surface"
 @image latex /user_guides/modeling_algos/images/modeling_algos_image021.png  "Projection of normals from a point to a surface"

 Note that the  surface does not have to be of *Geom_RectangularTrimmedSurface* type.
-The algorithm  will function with any class inheriting Geom_Surface.
+The algorithm  will function with any class inheriting *Geom_Surface*.

 *GeomAPI_ProjectPointOnSurf* is instantiated as in the following  example:
 ~~~~~